 Opioid Addiction

-The opioid addiction crisis is one that we have written about extensively as not only has it greatly impacted the state of Georgia which we are based out of, but the opioid epidemic has ravaged the United States as a whole for the better part of 3 decades now.
+The opioid addiction crisis is one that we have written about extensively, as not only has it significantly impacted the state of Georgia, where we are based, but the opioid epidemic has ravaged the United States as a whole for the better part of 3 decades now.

 Heroin is an opiate that is created from processing morphine.
 Morphine is a natural painkiller that is obtained from the opium poppy.
 Heroin was first made in 1874 in the hopes that it would be a weaker form of heroin that could serve similar medicinal purposes of pain management.
 Morphine addiction has always been an issue that affected communities that were using it for medical purposes.

-From 1999 to 2017, the number of drug overdose deaths have exceeded 702,000 with 2017 alone accounting for 70,000 (68% of those deaths are opioid related).
-The issue, while getting better still persists.
+In 2022, the number of drug overdose deaths was nearly 108,000.
+The issue, while getting better, persists.
 Southeast Addiction has helped many people who have or are currently suffering from an addiction to opiates/opioids.

-Opiate and opioid are used in place of one another, but the terms actually denote two different types of substances.
-Opiates are natural derivations of narcotics from the opium poppy.
+Opiate and opioid are used in place of one another, but the terms denote two different types of substances.
+Opiates are natural derivatives of narcotics from the opium poppy.
 They have long since been in rotation as a drug of recreational use throughout history, also fueling many drug wars and being an object of trade.
-Opium has been use for thousands of years as multiple civilizations make reference to the opium poppy.
+Opium has been used for thousands of years as multiple civilizations refer to the opium poppy.
 For better or for worse, the opium poppy has been present throughout history as both a drug of abuse and a valid medicine.

-Opioids are artificially created drugs that are prescribed for the medical purposes of pain management.
-Chronic pains are the primary reason of opioids being prescribed.
-Although prescription of such drugs has been cut back on dramatically, the early era of the opioid epidemic in the 1990s saw a completely unrestrained prescription of these drugs for minor pain complaints.
+Opioids are artificially created drugs that are prescribed for the medical purpose of pain management.
+Chronic pain is the primary reason opioids are prescribed.
+Although prescription of such medications has been cut back on dramatically, the early era of the opioid epidemic in the 1990s saw a completely unrestrained prescription of these drugs for minor pain complaints.

 Statistics Surrounding Opioid Use